spinguard/example-cli/README.md

 # README

-This project is an example go cli
+This project is an example go cli.

 ## Commands